Crown Law to review Bain juror documentary

 David Bain spent 13 years in jail for the murder of his parents and three siblings and was acquitted at a retrial in 2009.

-Next story in National: Number of births drops
+Next story in New Zealand: Number of births drops

 Copyright © 2012, Radio New Zealand